14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 Woman-sleeping-comfortably-in-bed

-How we sleep knowing we’ll save energy costs at night.
+How we sleep knowing the energy bill will be less this month.
 Image: Freepik

 Even turning down the heating at night by just one degree can save you up to 7% on your yearly energy bill in the Netherlands — those extra pennies can go towards pints in the pub.

 Tip!
-If you have underfloor heating, turn your thermostat down by just two degrees overnight; otherwise, you’ll spend more money heating it up in the morning. 😉
+If you have underfloor heating, turn your thermostat down by just two degrees overnight.
+Otherwise, you’ll spend more money heating it in the morning. 😉

 2. Switch energy providers regularly